scubot/scubot/README.md

 ## Usage
 Before starting the bot up, make sure to set up a bot account first!
 You can do that in the Developer section on Discord's website.
 Userbots are against Discord's Terms of Service!

-Once you have that, take your bot account's Token and put it into `bot.py`.
+Once you have that, take your bot account's Token and put it into a file named 'token' in the same directory as bot.py.

 ## To-do list
 - [ ] Unit conversion between commonly used units